-As man, he had to pay the price for our sin--

-yet only his true deity could give his sacrifice infinite worth.
+His perfect humanity had to pay the price for our sin-yet only his true deity could give his sacrifice infinite worth.

 Why did the Eternal Son of God do this?

 Because he considered you to be more important than himself.